OTTOREIKU/DNDBeyond-Quick-Roster/README.md

 --

 Installation steps:
+*(Chrome users will need to enable Developer mode inside of the browser settings)*

 1 - Install Beyond20.
 This allows you to take rolls from D&DBeyond and post them in the roll20 chat

 2 - Install X Frame Options.
 Make sure the correct permissions are given and that the tool is enabled